sh3lk/mx/website/blog/deployers.md

 In this section, we implement [a fully working multiprocess deployer][multi_deployer].
 We'll compile our deployer into an executable called `deploy`.
-We'll then be able to deploy Service Weaver binaries by running `./deploy <Service Weaver binary>`.
+We'll then be able to deploy MX binaries by running `./deploy <MX binary>`.
 To make things simple, our deployer won't co-locate or replicate any components.
 Every component will run by itself in a separate process.
-We begin by declaring types for the deployer and for weavelets.
+We begin by declaring types for the deployer and for mxns.

 ```go
 package main